tanwasp/LunchBox-Android/intellij/doc/design.md

 skin rose

 actor User as user
-participant "ui : TextUI" as ui participant " : Controller" as controller participant "lib : RestaurantLibrary" as lib participant "revLib : ReviewsLibrary" as revLib
+participant "ui : AppUI" as ui participant " : Controller" as controller participant "lib : RestaurantLibrary" as lib participant "revLib : ReviewsLibrary" as revLib